-Response: Not Accepted.
-The 2017 Budget Review proposed legislative amendments in respect of the anti-avoidance rules dealing with dividend stripping under the heading "Addressing circumvention of dividend-stripping rules".
+Not Accepted.
 The 2017 legislative amendments were necessary because the pre-2017 anti-avoidance rules were limited in their scope and were, as a result, being undermined by taxpayers.
-The pre-2017 anti-avoidance rules only applied where the shareholder company held more than 50 per cent of the shares in in the target company.
+The pre-2017 anti-avoidance rules only applied where the shareholder company held more than 50 per cent of the shares in the target company.
 This threshold was too high and did not focus on the ability of a shareholder company that wishes to dispose of shares in another company to significantly influence the decisions of whether a dividend will be distributed in respect of those shares to achieve the desired reduction of the value of those shares and its effective interest in the shares of the target company.
 Secondly, anti-avoidance rules applied if there was a link between the funding of the subscription amount and the dividend declared.
 In this respect, the anti-avoidance rules applied where such funding was provided for or guaranteed by the prospective purchaser of shares or a connected person in relation to a prospective purchaser.
 The link between the subscription price and the dividend made the pre-2017 anti-avoidance rules easy to circumvent as taxpayers broke the link by using funders other than the prospective purchaser or connected persons in relation to the prospective purchaser.
-Even more worrying were cases where the target company had sufficient distributable reserves to fund the dividend.
+Even more worrying was the fact that in cases where the target company had distributable reserves to fund the dividend with.

-However, the following refinements are proposed to limit the application of the 2019 proposed anti-avoidance rules regarding dividend stripping to scenarios that pose the most risk to the fiscus:
+However, the following refinements are proposed in the 2019 Draft TLAB to help limit the application of the proposed anti-avoidance rules regarding dividend stripping to scenarios that pose the most risk to the fiscus: